Zach Lisolajski

-Zach Lisolajski (Зак Лисолајски, /mk/; born 5 October 2005) is an Australian soccer player who currently plays for Western Australian club Perth Glory in the A-League Men.
+Zach Lisolajski (Зак Лисолајски, /mk/; born 5 October 2005) is an Australian soccer player who recent played for A-League Men club Perth Glory and currently plays for Preston Lions in the NPL Victoria.

 Career

 Early Days

 Lisolajski started with Sydenham Park SC in the Victorian State League 1 before he signed with Newcastle Jets FC Youth in the NSW League Two.

 Western United

 Wishing to further his development, Lisolajski returned to Victoria and signed with fellow A-League Men academy side Western United FC Youth.

 Senior A-League Men manager John Aloisi presented Lisolajski with his professional debut during the 2023-24 A-League Men January clash against Western Sydney.

 Perth Glory

 Lisolajski was signed by Perth Glory ahead of the 2024-25 A-League Men season on a 2-year contract.